sunny7899/sunny7899/README.md

 ## 🎉 About Me:
-I am a  Full Stack  developer with 7+ years of experience passionate about the JavaScript ecosystem.
+I am a full-stack developer with 8+ years of experience, passionate about the JavaScript ecosystem.
 I have a bachelor's degree in computer science.
 I am most skilled and passionate about Angular and React.
 I am able to provide meaningful contributions to the design, installation, testing, and maintenance of any type of software system.
 I like to challenge myself in new roles.
 I have built and successfully delivered applications in multiple domains.
 In my free time, I like to write blogs related to software development.
 I have the pleasure of working on exciting projects across industries.
 The applications that I developed were scalable, deployable, and maintainable.
 I have a vision of providing cutting-edge web solutions and services to enterprises.
 Developed zero-to-one products.

 ### Hi there 👋 I'm Sunny I make web applications that get more traffic from Google because they are SEO friendly.
 Software Engineer | Blogger | Social Media Influencer | Developer | Product Engineer |  Leadership | Time management | Collaboration | Problem-solver  | Product Mindset | social media influencer | trader | Tech-nerd | Content Creator
-Front End Developer with a strong interest in programming I help customers to automate and relate their problems to tech to save time.
+Developer with a strong interest in programming
+I help customers to automate and relate their problems to tech to save time.
-7+ years of experience as a "Software Engineer" in developing programs Help businesses set up their first online/digital presence.
+Help businesses set up their first online/digital presence.
 Experience in a software agile environment, especially in iterative/continuous delivery.
-Angular/React expert with wide-ranging web development experience
+Expert with wide-ranging web development experience
+Successful team leader and complex problem-solver skilled in reviewing, fixing, and improving code to maximize product performance and usability.
+Bringing 8 years of software development and management experience.

 🌟 Spotlight: Meet Sunny🌟
 Product Engineer at Sunnyvale.